municola/robust-deepfake-detector/README.md

 - generate_adversarials.py (Run this file to generate the adversarial test sets)
 - eval.py (With this file you can evaluate a model on a given test set.
 We report AUCROC and Accuracy)

 For each of these main four files a config-file is used, that describes all necerssary parameters.
 In order to give you an intuition what parameters would be expected we have created sample config files in the /config folder.
-The used config file for any run is however the config.yaml file in the main folder.<br><br>
+The used config file for any run is however the config.yaml file in the main folder.<br>

-For any further information we ask you to read through the comments in the code and the [report](https://github.com/municola/rivust-deepfake-detector/blob/master/reports/Report.pdf).
+For any further information we ask you to read through the comments in the code and the [report](https://github.com/municola/robust-deepfake-detector/blob/master/reports/Report.pdf).
 If it is still unclear you can write us an E-Mail or open a new issue.

 ## Results